Adjutant General's Orderly Book: 8 May 1776- 24 December 1783, 1784.

 Contents:

 The Orderly Book (184 pp) contains general headquarters, brigade and regimental orders kept by the Adjutant General of the Army for the Northern Department at Quebec.
 Orders and Instructions were generated by General Guy Carleton, Major General Phillips, Lieutenant General Burgoyne, General Haldimand, King George III, War Office and the Prime Minister of the United Kingdom, Lord North.
 The Orders were issued at Quebec, Sorell, St. Sulpice, La Prairie, Three Rivers (Trois Rivieres), Montreal, Chambly, Isle aux Noix, Crown Point, and St. John's.
 They were generally regarding rules and regulations established by the War Department, organisation of brigades, general procedures for regiments, general orders (Indians, prisoners and discipline), courts-martial, supplies, personnel appointments and promotions, troop (deployments, movements and formations), and troop despatches.
-There are also entries pertaining to: sick, local inhabitants (ex. pp 9 & 20), Indians (natives), rebels (ex. pp 18, 20), traitor/deserters (ex. p 22), children (ex. p 28) and women (ex. pp 25, 31).
+There are also entries pertaining to: sick, local inhabitants (ex. pp 9 & 20), Indigenous peoples (Indians, natives), rebels (ex. pp 18, 20), traitor/deserters (ex. p 22), children (ex. p 28) and women (ex. pp 25, 31).

 A selection of the regiments named includes the following: